skylvr1289/springboot-aws-s3-demo/README.md

 x_security_token_expires = 2021-03-09T15:58:37+05:30
 ```
    3. Change the `src\main\resources\application.yml` according to your AWS Profile name.

+## How to run
+1. locate the pom.xml file and run `mvn clean package`
+2. run `java -jar target\springboot-s3-demo-0.0.1-SNAPSHOT.jar`
-   4. Once Springboot application is started, browse: ``` http://localhost:8080/api/v1/buckets```.
+3. Once Springboot application is started, browse: `http://localhost:8080/api/v1/buckets`.
 This will list all the available buckets in the vpc.